 Dear Just Trying to Breathe,

 Neti pots come from the Ayurvedic medical tradition, an ancient system of healing that originated in India.
 Neti pots look like they are part tea kettle, part magic lamp.
 Though instructions may vary from pot to pot, generally they are filled with a pint of lukewarm water and a teaspoon of salt.
-However, if you are using a water solution, it is extremely important that you only use sterile water — that is, water that has been boiled (and cooled), filtered water, or distilled water.
+However, if you are using a water solution, it's imperative that you only use sterile water — that is, water that has been boiled (and cooled), filtered water, or distilled water.
 Using tap water alone may put you at risk of contracting a deadly parasite.

-To use the Neti pot, lean over a sink, with your head tilted at 45 degrees to the right or left.
-Insert the spout of the Neti pot into the top nostril, and slowly pour the saline solution (water + salt) into the nasal passage.
+To use the neti pot, lean over a sink, with your head tilted at 45 degrees to the right or left.
+Insert the spout of the neti pot into the top nostril, and slowly pour the saline solution (water + salt) into the nasal passage.
 The water will travel through the nasal and sinus cavities, and empty out through the other nostril and into the sink.
 Some of the solution may trickle into your throat, but just spit it out.
 This process is then repeated in the second nostril by tilting your head to the other side.
-Finish off with a good nose blow.
+Then finish off with a good nose blow.